craignicholson/MultiSpeakClientV3ac/MultiSpeakBrokerSetupClientsAndServers.md

 and password to the Broker.
 This will allow them to send requests and responses back to the broker.

-After or even before we setup any authorized users, you will need to ask or discover what the Company value is in the MutliSpeak Header.
+Before we setup any authorized users, you will need to ask or discover what the Company value is in the MutliSpeak Header.

 We use the UserID, Pwd, and Company values when authenticating the incoming requests from Senders.

+#### Example MultiSpeakMsgHeader

 ```xml